 aka Close your Eyes and Pray

 Starring: Bunky Jones, Brittain Frye, Annette Sinclair

 Review by Luisito Joaquín González

-During a break from school, eight teenagers decide to spend the night in one of their friend’s father’s store.
+During a break from school, eight teenagers decide to spend the night in one of their friend’s father’s Department store.
 Little do they know that they are not alone and an unseen maniac begins killing them off one by one…

 Performance wise, almost everything was ok, but Bunky Jones let the side down with a torrid cocktail of overacting and just plain shouting.
 The kids are all picked more as eye candy and there are some hot chicas here, especially the unfortunate who loses her head (quite literally).
 We also get the usual amount of silly late-eighties shenanigans and campy fun before the terror starts (watch out for the hilarious moonwalk and musical chairs in a van scenario.
 Pure comedy gold!)
 I felt that a few more murders would have made the film better as a whole, but these guys had a neat defensive strategy, which is why the killer didn’t work his way through that many of them.

 A poorly handled conclusion doesn’t subtract too much from the rest of the feature and Shriek is good enough to keep you entertained.This would go well on a double bill with the equally fun Terror Night from the same year, which has finally seen light of day.
 It’s often overlooked, but Shriek does have moments that deserve a standing on your slasher shelf

 Final Girl √√